 Emma Eisenberg is a PhD student at UC Berkeley.
 She works on style in the Victorian novel and essay, with her most recent work considering patterns of reduction and repetition in stylistic criticism and comic novels.

 Imogen Forbes-Macphail, a PhD student in English at Berkeley, works on Victorian poetry, and on the relationship between literature and mathematics in nineteenth-century Britain.Her past research has included work on Gerard Manley Hopkins, Samuel Taylor Coleridge, Charles Babbage, Ada Lovelace, and James Joseph Sylvester.
 She also has interests in the digital humanities and in medieval studies, and holds a Masters degree in Medieval Literature from Cambridge.

 Katherine Hobbs, a PhD student in English at Berkeley, studies nineteenth- and early twentieth-century British literature, ranging from Victorian popular fiction to Modernist poetry.
 She is especially interested in exploring the history of the women’s rights movement in Britain through its literary, legal, and musical dimensions.
 Her broader research interests include Victorian sensation fiction, periodical culture, and opera.

-Veronica Mittnacht is a third-year PhD student in English at Berkeley.
+Veronica Mittnacht is a PhD student in English at Berkeley.
 She is currently working on accounts of agency and determinism in Victorian novels, particularly around the marriage plot, social problem novels, and novels of manners.

-Abigail Struhl is a first-year PhD student in English at Berkeley.
+Abigail Struhl is a PhD student in English at Berkeley.
 Her research interests include nineteenth-century novels and philosophies of materiality.